 It is vital you earn your Doctor of Chiropractic degree from a program accredited by the Council on Chiropractic Education so you will be able to practice.

 How long the program takes to complete will depend on the program’s structure.
 For example, University of Bridgeport is the only semester-based school in the country and takes 4 years to complete.
 This is beneficial to students as it allows them to have their first two summers off.
 During this time, they can study for their boards, work, or shadow chiropractors.

 In addition to graduating from an accredited Chiropractic program, students must pass the national boards through the National Board of Chiropractic Examiners.
 The boards consist of four parts plus the Physiotherapy examination.
-University of Bridgeport students are eligible to pass parts one and two of their boards after their second year (or 8th semester) in the program.
+University of Bridgeport students are eligible to pass parts one and two of their boards after their 6th semester in the program.
 The remaining two parts can be taken after graduation.
 Students then send their scores and college transcripts to the state they wished to be licensed in.